Transform your doctorate, become a licensed clinical psychologist

 This integrated sequence of closely supervised clinical and educational experiences prepares you to perform responsibly as an entry level clinical psychologist.
 All students are expected to complete an accredited internship and must apply through the APPIC Match.
 Unlike practicum, which usually can be found in your local community, students may need to temporarily relocate to complete an accredited internship.

-The RCP program takes place in the context of the Clinical Psychology doctoral program that is accredited (on probation) by the American Psychological Association (APA Commission on Accreditation, 750 First St. NE, Washington, DC 20002, 202.336.5979).
+The RCP program takes place in the context of the Clinical Psychology doctoral program which is accredited by the American Psychological Association (APA Commission on Accreditation, 750 First St. NE, Washington, DC 20002, 202.336.5979).

 The program only considers applicants who reside in the contiguous United States and Canada.
 The program is not available to international students (except those living in Canada).
 Students in Alaska and Hawaii will need to contact the Admissions Office and ask about an additional application requirement.
 Currently, Oklahoma does not accept degrees from distributed programs like ours.
 Regarding licensure, please check with your state psychology board to see if your PhD program, along with our Respecialization certificate, meets their licensure requirements.